schamane/serialExec/README.md

 Let say you will execute HTTP request with different values not in parallel, but waiting on request is done, and also be abble to break execution.

+Package can be used als commonjs or esm module

 ```javascript
 import serialExec from '@schamane/serial-exec';